-Budgeted cost: £21.987
+Budgeted cost: £24,094

 Activity Evidence that supports this approach Challenge number(s) addressed Supporting parents to engage with school and their children's learning.
-Parents Workshops Outreach Team support Enfield Town Schools' Partnership EEF- Effective parental engagement can lead to learning gains of 4+ months over the course of a year.
-124 Equality of opportunity for all children built into the school curriculum and wider opportunities.
+Parents Workshops Outreach Team support Enfield Town Schools' Partnership Read Aloud and Share programme.
+EEF- Effective parental engagement can lead to learning gains of 4+ months over the course of a year.
+1 2 4 Equality of opportunity for all children built into the school curriculum and wider opportunities.
 TES- It is widely accepted that a person's level of cultural capital is a huge indicator of how well they are able to succeed academically and engage in wider society.
 EIF Ofsted- leaders take on or construct a curriculum that is ambitious and designed to give all learners the knowledge and cultural capital they need to succeed in life.
-4 5 Contingency fund to support families who are disadvantaged. -Free BC/ ASC places -Free places at after school activities -Food, clothing & furniture for families Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-5
+4 5 Contingency fund to support families who are disadvantagedFree BC/ ASC places -Free places at after school activities -Food, clothing & furniture Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+5 for families.
+Buying chrome books to further support home learning.
+EEF- Effective parental engagement can lead to learning gains of 4+ months over the course of a year.
+1 2 4

-Total budgeted cost: £103,127
+Total budgeted cost: £147,517